54 Future Of Work Predictions For 2030

 Thank you to Radhika Gupta of 365Solutions

-The popularity of co-working spaces is going to skyrocket.
+The popularity of coworking spaces is going to skyrocket.
 Empty office spaces no one’s paying rent for are going to become shared offices and co-working spaces.
-So it’s going to be an ironic return to the office…but on our own terms.
+So it’s going to be an ironic return to the office… but on our own terms.
 All the benefits of the office, none of the drawbacks.
-You go in when you want, stay as long as you need, socialize if you want, then head back home, or out to meet friends, to relax — all the freedom and flexibility in the world is yours to take.
+You go in when you want, stay as long as you need, socialize if you wish to, then head back home, or out to meet friends, to relax — all the freedom and flexibility in the world is yours to take.

 Thank you to Andrei Vasilescu of DontPayFull